stormdock/bitcore-notes/doc/bitcore-from-scratch.md

 and then go to lib/node_modules...

-There you will see all of the links you need to make sure that things are set up correctly.
+There you will see all of the links you made above.

 ```
 bitcore-node -> /tmp31/bitcore-node-btcd1127